 Home bias on the field

-Fans turn up at sports matches decked out in team colours and supporters kit.
-If they are putting their pride – or laying some money – on the line, research shows people tend to back their own team, even if the odds are stacked against them.
+Many sports fans turn up at matches decked out in team colours and supporters kit, a visible reflection of their pride and enthusiasm.
+If they are putting this pride – or laying some money – on the line, people tend to back their own team, even if the odds are stacked against them.

 Evidence gathered by German academics from online betting on European football, for example, finds many gamblers either put too much money on their own national team, or are reluctant to bet against it – even when that is probably the smartest bet.